 Examples of architecture designed, constructed or renovated with malice by a seriously annoyed and very determined individual.
 A fun page of quirky buildings!

 The shopping malls of Thailand are a delight.
 Not merely for the obvious appeals of the retail experience, but even more so for the other extraordinary attractions to be found in these modern plazas

 10 interesting tales about garbage - its historical significance, and its present influence on our society, with some novel solutions to the problem, and messages of hope and despair for the future

 The mountains of Gran Canaria offer a great contrast to the beaches which attract tourists to this Canary Island.
 This page looks at the beautiful landscapes and cultural history to be discovered here

-This is a personal review of the Dunas Suites & Villas Resort in Maspalomas in southern Gran Canaria - a 4* accommodation which should be considered by any who wish to visit this island on vacation
+This is a personal review of the Dunas Suites & Villas Resort in Maspalomas in southern Gran Canaria—a 4-star accommodation that should be considered by any who wish to visit this island on vacation.